Teachers get busy, and sometimes stressed out. Take some time for yourself, your kids will thank you for it!

-#1 Utilize Have Fun Teaching as Resource to Keep you Happy!
+#1 Utilize Have Fun Teaching as a Resource to Keep you Happy!

 One of the toughest parts of your job is spending a lot of time and energy into putting together lesson plans.
 You have to search for the right worksheets, activities, and assessments to teach the standards provided to you.
 Why stress about all of that when we’ve done all the work for you?
 Take some of the weight off of your shoulders and use the resources you and your students love.
 We also have No-Prep Reading Comprehension and Curriculum bundles to make your job easier!
-Sign up for Access for Members-Only high-quality resources as well.
+Sign up for a Have Fun Teaching Membership for Members-Only high-quality resources as well.

 While this one may sound funny, it’s one you should cling to!
 Sometimes, you just need ten to fifteen minutes to clear your mind.
-If you have that time during the day, maybe while your students are at lunch or in Specials, take a few minutes to meditate.
+If you have that time during the day, maybe while your students are at lunch or in Specials, take a few minutes to relax and think about something that you enjoy.
 Just put on some white noise, close your eyes, and relax.
 Clearing your mind can help you get things done faster and can relieve tension.
 You can even do this one with your students!
-Gather them all on the rug and have a little time of quiet meditation!
+Gather them all on the rug and have a little time of quiet time!

 #3 Find a Calming Activity that Keeps You Happy